pip-services/pip-services-docs/content/en/getting_started/tutorials/data_microservice/step1.md

 {{< tabselector "Node" ".NET" "Golang" "Dart" "Python" "Java" >}}

-Before we start actually writing our microservice, we need to create a directory structure in the project’s folder.
+Before we start actually writing our microservice, we need to create a directory structure in the project's folder.

 Create a folder for the project and, inside it, a directory structure to match the one below: